hashcloak/Meson/docs/docs/docs.md

 ### Sending Transactions

 Currently, the way we send transactions is by using our wallet demo [application](https://github.com/hashcloak/Meson-wallet-demo).
-We intend to add support for other chains but for now only ethereum based transactions are supported.

 ```bash
 git clone https://github.com/hascloak/Meson-wallet-demo